“We’re going to have a warboard, and you’re going to manage it.” Jack Gifford, Maxim Integrated Products CEO, said to me."

 What’s a warboard?”
 I asked.

 Gifford was pacing back and forth as he continued.
 “You’re going to manage every detail.
-Every, single, detail of the sales process, so we don’t fuck up!
+Every, single, detail of the sales process, so we don’t screw up!

 “The sales people are going to hate you, but I don’t care.”